isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 RUNNING THE MIGRATIONS
 ----------------------

+### Via the UI

 One option is to run the migrations through the admin UI.
 The upload form at `/report/upload` has a link to the relevant page, and it also redirects there after uploading the file.

+### Via the migration import commands

-The other option is to use the command line:
+The other option is to use the drush migrate commands on the command line:

 ```
 drush @foia.local ms; drush @foia.local mim -vvv --debug component; drush @foia.local mim -vvv --debug --group=foia_component_data_mapping; drush @foia.local mim -vvv --debug --group=foia_component_data_import_subs; drush @foia.local mim -vvv --debug --group=foia_component_data_import; drush @foia.local mim -vvv --debug foia_agency_report --update; drush @foia.local ms